PART TEN: PAYMENTS AND COLLECTION

 Doubt as to tax for the determining year

-178. If the amount of tax for the determining year is in dispute, but is greater than
+178. If the amount of tax for the determining year is in dispute, but is greater

 the amount of tax last finally determined, then the monthly advance payment